warbe-maker/warbe-maker.github.io/_posts/2021-11-09-UserForm-Instances.markdown

 An easy way to have any number of UserForm instances managed with a minimum effort.
 <!--more-->

-## The _Instance_ function
+## The _FormInstance_ function
-Note: Const PROC and the error handling are my personal standard ans my of course be removed.
-The used code is added here however just in case of interest.
+> **Const PROC** and the error handling are my personal standard which of course may or may not be used.
+Just in case of interest and to complete the matter all the used code is added below as well.

+> **fProcTest** will have to be replaced by the desired UserForm.

 ```vb
 Private Function FormInstance(ByVal fi_key As String, _
                      Optional ByVal fi_unload As Boolean = False) As fProcTest